 The Democracy Council’s Rule of Law (ROL) program works around the world to promote the rule of law.
-We have partnered with donors, such as the U.S. Department of State and the U.S. Agency for International Development (USAID) to implement effective ROL programmatic strategies tailored to specific circumstances, which have informed our general approach.
+We implement effective ROL programmatic strategies tailored to specific circumstances.

 Our ROL programmatic strategy in a given context involves: